100 Things To Do with LA Kids Before They Grow Up

 Take a surfing lesson.

-Rent (or bring) a bike to ride the beach bike path.
+Rent a bike to ride the beach bike path.

 Ice skate in short sleeves at one of the seasonal outdoor ice rinks.